ZapFile.ai

 What Makes This Different From Just Using Google Drive

 The key difference is what happens to your file.
 With Google Drive, you upload the file to Google's servers, where it lives permanently until you delete it, subject to Google's Terms of Service including content analysis.
-With Zapfile, your file travels as encrypted packets through Zapfile's relay infrastructure and is purged immediately after the recipient downloads the final byte.
-TLS 1.3 and AES-256 encryption protect every packet in transit.
-A complete copy of your file never exists on any server at any point.
+With Zapfile, your file is encrypted in transit (TLS) and at rest (AES-256) while staged on Cloudflare R2, then permanently deleted the moment the recipient downloads it.
+No persistent copy remains on any server after the transfer completes.

 For most casual transfers this distinction may not matter.
 For files with any sensitivity — personal photos, work documents, anything you'd prefer not to live permanently on Google's servers — it matters a lot.